serverless/blog/posts/2017-10-11-serverlessconf-recap-day-two.md

 The CNCF established a serverless working group 4 months ago.
 Their very first initiatives are to finalize [a serverless whitepaper](https://docs.google.com/document/d/1UjW8bt5O8QBgQRILJVKZJej_IuNnxl20AJu9wA8wcdI/edit#heading=h.yiaul8is1ki) and advocate a common model for event data.

+Even if you're not a CNCF member, you can still attend meetings.
+So get involved and stay updated!
+Their [GitHub repo](github.com/cncf/wg-serverless) is here.

 ## Data Layer in the Serverless World<br>
 by [Alex Debrie](https://twitter.com/alexbdebrie)